 - Asperger's syndrome

 - Eating disorders

 - Passive aggressive behaviour

-I work in Aberystwyth, Ceredigion on Mondays and Thursdays and in Llanidloes, Powys on Tuesdays and Wednesdays.
+I work in Aberystwyth, Ceredigion and in Llanidloes, Powys.

 Maps & Directions